Premises security planning and crime prevention

 - staff security.

-The Queensland Police Service has a business security assessment form that can help you in designing a tailored security assessment for your premises.
+The Queensland Police Service has business security information that can help you in designing a tailored security assessment for your premises.

 Personnel safety on business premises